 - March 76B (Dan Marvin): Dan Marvin (El Sobrante, CA) drove a #59 March 76B in 1977 as part of Jon Norman's Boxtrom-Berglen Norman Racing team.
 The car was built up using a tub that Norman had fabricated himself, using an unknown number of parts of unknown origin.
 It was, in effect, a new car.
 Marvin raced the car in both Pro Formula Atlantic and in SCCA Nationals in 1977 and 1978.

-- Chevron B29 [29-75-08] (Pierre Gadoury): Unknown in 1975, 1976 and 1977.
+- Chevron B29 [29-75-08] (Pierre Gadoury): Unknown in 1975, 1976 and 1977, but almost certainly a Fred Opert Racing car in 1975.
 To Pierre Gadoury (Saint-Lambert, Quebec) for 1978 but failed to start at its two appearances, at Trois-Rivières and Montréal.
-It went to Frank Vella for 1979, then to Andy Falbo in 1980.
+It went to Frank Vella (Detroit, Michigan) for 1979, when it was still in Opert blue and with Valvoline decals on the side.
+Then to Andy Falbo (Detroit, MI) in 1980.
 Falbo sold it to somebody in Florida who was planning to fit a Mazda engine.
 Later acquired as a project via race-cars.com in 2004 by Bill Murray (Durham) and brought back to the UK.
 After Murray died in 2013, the car passed to his son-in-law David Beatty.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.